Nsustain/.github/profile/README.md

 of this website itself, which is open-source.
 [[GitHub](https://github.com/CodersForEarth/codersforearth.com)]

+Plus, if you like our logo,
-Plus, you could download various versions of
+you could download various versions of
 [our logo](https://github.com/CodersForEarth/.github/blob/main/README.md),
 whose base image was created by `@realvjy` at [illlustrations.co](https://illlustrations.co)